devmycloud/MyCloudAPI-SDK-PHP/README.md

 Please see the [Project Page](https://devmycloud.github.io/MyCloudAPI-SDK-PHP/) for up-to-date information, additional project details, and downloads.

+Please refer to the [Documentation Page](https://devmycloud.github.io/MyCloudAPI-SDK-PHP/index.html) for a complete description of the API and how to use it.

 ## Prerequisites
    * PHP 5.6 or above
    * [curl](http://php.net/manual/en/book.curl.php), [json](http://php.net/manual/en/book.json.php) & [openssl](http://php.net/manual/en/book.openssl.php) extensions must be enabled